-Maj.
-Charles P. Snyder, 331 st Regimen- the University of Bucknell in 1931 and tal Surgeon, left his practice in Manor, his MD degree at Jefferson Medical Pa. to be among the first of the medical School in Philadelphia.
+Enlisting in the army in April, 1941, Maj.
+Snyder earned his BS degree at Maj.
+Charles P. Snyder, 331st Regimen- the University of Bucknell in 1931 and tal Surgeon, left his practice in Manor, his MD degree at Jefferson Medical Pa. to be among the first of the medical School in Philadelphia.
 His interneship doctors to offer his services for fighting started in 1935 at Western Pa, Hospital in Pittsburgh, Pa. and a year as chief resident in Christian H. Buhl Hospital in Sharon, Pa. followed.
 Before starting his practice, Maj.
 Snyder served in West Moreland Hospital, Greensburg, Pa. as an assistant surgeon.